palomakop/journal/README.md

 replace /static/default-og-image.jpg with your own preview image

 the username for logging in to the web app is 'admin' and the password is the one you created the hash for.

+if you want to be able to cross post to mastodon, you need to [get an oauth access token](https://docs.joinmastodon.org/client/token/#auth) and add it to config.yaml

 ---